m3h/cos212-ass5-Tester/README.md

 this should show you if there's a difference... good luck finding why

+The given outputs are produced by running my Graph.java implementation against the Tester.
+My Graph implementation got 97/97

 # Assumptions
 To make this work more easily, I assumed your functions could gracefully handle being called with non-existant vertices.
 You